Time

 • Compare your battery’s CCA rating with reality using your battery tester.

-• A healthy battery will deliver close to its rated CCA.
-A failing battery won’t.
+• A healthy battery will deliver close to its rated CCA, while a failing battery won’t.
 The tester tells you the state of battery health based on actual CCA output.

 Test Cold Cranking AmpsRobert Maxwell for Family Handyman